secretstartups/handbook/support/workflows/community-support.html.md

 - If you find helpful content missing from our documentation, create a merge request or issue to add it.
 Then link the MR or issue in your reply.
 - If a Community member says the documentation is incorrect, confusing, or deficient - encourage them to create an issue explaining the problem or contribute an MR to fix it.

-Beyond docs-first, there are several GitLab Support workflows helpful in getting answers and solutions available to all GitLab users.

 ### Special types

 In our documentation styleguide we define ["special types"]((https://docs.gitlab.com/ee/development/documentation/styleguide.html#no-special-types)) of content that are not well-suited for our documentation - specifically Tutorials, How-to guides, and Explanations.

-This "no special types" policy restricts GitLab from shipping this content in our official docs.
+In a troubleshooting context, a docs-first approach to Support in the Community Forum can fill the "special type" gaps in our documentation.

 Examples of Community forum threads where answers and solutions are "special types" that don't "fit" into the docs:

-* Explanation - "I read the docs, but I don't understand."
+- Explanation - (eg. "I read the docs, but I don't understand.")
-* Situation-specific Tutorials/How-tos - ("I'm running GitLab CE 11.0 as a Docker container, and I want to upgrade to GitLab 13.2 EE Omnibus with minimal downtime, how can I safely do this?")
+- Situation-specific Tutorials/How-tos - (eg. "I'm running GitLab CE 11.0 as a Docker container, and I want to upgrade to GitLab 13.2 EE Omnibus with minimal downtime, how can I safely do this?")
-* Problem-specific Troubleshooting steps (I upgraded GitLab from 12.9 to 13.1 and now it's not working, I get 404 error on every page - please help!)
+- Problem-specific Troubleshooting steps (eg. "I upgraded GitLab from 12.9 to 13.1 and now it's not working, I get 404 error on every page - please help!")

-In a troubleshooting context, a docs-first approach to Support in the Community Forum can act as mortar to fill "special type" gaps left in our documentation.

 ## GitLab Community Forum

 Opening a thread in the GitLab Community Forum is the official and most efficient way for users of our free products to receive Technical Support.

-## GitLab Support Engineer Modes of Work in Community Forum
+### GitLab Support Modes of Work in Community Forum

 - **[First Responder](#first-responder)** - early detection of customer-facing problems, bugs, and regressions
 - **[Silo-breaker](#silo-breaker)** - publicly share solutions/answers relevant to free users
 - **[Fruit picker](#fruit-picker)** - pick low-hanging fruit for quick, easy wins
 - **[Fishing Instructor](#fishing-instructor)** - teaching Self-service and Community-first GitLab Support

-### First Responder
+#### First Responder

 For detecting bugs, improving documentation, and identifying problems in our product that will affect paying customers, the GitLab community is an excellent resource.